vectorlang/vector/docs/language-ref.md

 in the lower-order byte and the integer code for the second character is stored in the higher-order byte.

+#### String Constants

+String constants consist of a series of characters delimited by quotation marks.

 #### Floating Constants

 Floating constants consist of an integer part, a decimal point, a fraction part, an `e` and a signed exponent.
 If decimal point is not included, then the `e` and signed exponent must be included, otherwise, they are optional.

+#### Array Constants

+Array constants consist of a series of elements of a given type.
+Commas are used to separate individual elements and the array itself is delimited by `[` and `]`.

 ## Syntax Notation